lit/lit.dev/packages/lit-dev-content/site/guide/internal-demos.md

 This is an _internal only_ page to demonstrate various ways to embed code into Markdown docs.

-It also includes samples of various text formats used in the Guides.

 ## Syntax highlighting

 Just highlight some code, non-interactive.
 Uses the same renderer as playground,